ApexDefi/SmokedTokenBurn/README.md

 ### Tokenomics

 There will be a fixed total supply of 1,000,000,000 tokens.
-50% of the supply will be launched in the Uniswap V2 liquidity pool to promote fair launch.
-Remaining 49% will be burned!!!
-1% will be used for giveaways.
+69% of the supply will be launched in the Uniswap V2 liquidity pool to promote fair launch.
+With the remaining 31%, most will be burned, some will be used for marketing, community, and as supply for other exchanges.

 ### Tax Structure

 #### Initial Tax Rates

-A 15% tax will be applied to both buy and sell transactions for the first 50 transactions.
+A 15% tax will be applied to both buy and sell transactions for the first 25/50 transactions.

 This tax will be split as follows:
-- 1% Redistribution to Current Holders
+- 1.5% Redistribution to Current Holders - Includes the burn wallet for automatic burn.
-- 1% Token Burn
-- 13% Marketing Wallet
+- 13.5% Marketing Wallet

 #### Transition to 3/3 Tax Structure:
 After the first 50 transactions, the tax structure will automatically switch to a 3/3 tax model.